US envoy: Africa trip isn't to compete with Russia, China | Law-Order

 US envoy: Africa trip isn't to compete with Russia, China

-The US ambassador to the United Nations headed to Africa on Wednesday, saying she was going to focus on how the United State can help Uganda, Ghana, and Cape Verde deal with the food crisis that has hit the continent particularly hard — not to compete with China and Russia.
+The U.S. ambassador to the United Nations headed to Africa on Wednesday, saying she was going to focus on how the United States can help Uganda, Ghana, and Cape Verde deal with the food crisis that has hit the continent particularly hard — not to compete with China and Russia.

-Linda Thomas-Greenfield said the long-planned trip is not part of global competition with either of America's rivals, but it is part of a series of high-level US engagements "that aim to affirm and strengthen our partnerships and relationships with African leaders and peoples".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)